freme-project/sandbox/README.md

 Commits to the branch "gh-pages" will be deployed immediately to the homepage.

-The wiki of this repository hosts all documentation for Javascript Client Codes of FREME.
+The wiki of this repository hosts all documentation for Javascript client codes of FREME.